 Fintech Stock and Market Statistics

-4. Fintech companies acquired $111.8 billion globally in investments in 2018, according to the latest fintech industry report, global investments amounted to $37.9 billion during the first half of 2019.
+4. Fintech companies acquired $111.8 billion globally in investments in 2018.
+According to the latest fintech industry report, global investments amounted to $37.9 billion during the first half of 2019.

-Almost 2,200 deals were made worldwide, with three megadeals worth more than $10 billion each helping double the total investment amount of the previous year.
+Almost 2,200 deals were made worldwide two years ago, with three megadeals worth more than $10 billion each helping double the total investment amount of the previous year.
 Investment in cryptocurrency and blockchain stayed unchanged at $4.5 billion.
 However, the number of deals dropped during the first half of the last year.

 5. Fintech investment is expanding beyond the major markets, with 39% of deals in the industry made outside of traditional hubs like the U.S.A., the U.K., and China.